aimpowered/staging/Pelican/jek/_posts/2021-03-28-speech_rec_for_fluency_disorder.md

+---
+layout: default
-Title: Speech recognition and enhancement for atypical speech
+title: "Speech recognition and enhancement for atypical speech"
 Date: 2021-03-28
 Modified: 2021-03-28
 Category: Blog
 Tags: Speech-impediment, ASR, wav2vec, kaldi
-slug: blog/atypical-speech-autotune
 Authors: Shaomei Wu
-Summary: I play with a few state-of-the-art speech recognition models with my own speech sample and find a way to auto-tune my own speech to reduce disfluency.
+Summary: "I play with a few state-of-the-art speech recognition models with my own speech sample and find a way to auto-tune my own speech to reduce disfluency."
+---

 Speech recognition technology has progressed a lot in recent years, especially when using modern deep learning techniques.
 While new models such as Facebook AI Research's [wav2vec](https://github.com/pytorch/fairseq/tree/master/examples/wav2vec) has achieved 2.43 WER (Word Error Rate) in research benchmark dataset, their performance usually tanks when processing atypical speech, such as, speech by people with fluency disorder, stuttering, people who are deaf or hard of hearing, or people with a thick accent.